oreillymedia/ncsa-logparse/blog/part2.md

  type URL = BC.ByteString
  ~~~

- For parsing the user agent string, we've turned to an existing Haskell library called [ua-parser](https://hackage.haskell.org/package/ua-parser) which includes a pair domain-specific types of it's own that model the family and major, minor, and patch versions of both the browser and operating system.
+ For parsing the user agent string, we've turned to an existing Haskell library called [ua-parser](https://hackage.haskell.org/package/ua-parser) which includes a pair domain-specific types of its own that model the family and major, minor, and patch versions of both the browser and operating system.

  Based on the specifications for an NCSA log file, some information is not guaranteed to be present, including the user identity, referrer, and user agent.
 In cases like these, we use the [`Maybe`](https://hackage.haskell.org/package/base-4.8.1.0/docs/Data-Maybe.html) type to encapsulate an optional value.